Phosters/terraform-beginner-bootcamp-2023/README.md

 To explore and access providers and modules, visit [terraform](https://registry.terraform.io)

 ### Terraform lock file
 Terraform lock files are used to prevent concurrent modifications to infrastructure configurations.
-They ensure that only one user or process can make changes to the infrastructure at a time, helping maintain consistency and prevent conflicts when multiple users are working on the same Terraform project simultaneously, **must be always be commited to verion control**.
+They ensure that only one user or process can make changes to the infrastructure at a time, helping maintain consistency and prevent conflicts when multiple users are working on the same Terraform project simultaneously, **must always be committed to verion control**.
 A sample lock file `terraform.lock.hcl`

 ### Terraform state file
-A Terraform state file keeps track of the current status and configuration of infrastructure resources managed by Terraform, ensuring that changes are correctly applied and synchronized with your defined configuration,  **must not be always be commited to verion control**.
+A Terraform state file keeps track of the current status and configuration of infrastructure resources managed by Terraform, ensuring that changes are correctly applied and synchronized with your defined configuration,  **must not always be committed to version control**.
 A sample lock file `terraform.tfstate`

 ### Terraform backup file
-A Terraform backup file, often referred to as a `terraform.tfstate.backup` file, is a copy of the previous state file generated when Terraform applies changes to infrastructure.
-It serves as a safety net, allowing you to revert to the previous state in case there are issues with the most recent changes made to your infrastructure using Terraform.
+A Terraform backup file, often called a `terraform.tfstate.backup` file, is a copy of the previous state file generated when Terraform applies changes to infrastructure.
+It serves as a safety net, allowing you to revert to the last state in case there are issues with the most recent changes made to your infrastructure using Terraform.